clusterfudge/electoral-console/README.md

 ## 👩‍💻 Development

 This project is written in Python and uses JSON for data storage.
+We use `uv` for fast, reliable dependency management.
 Feel free to contribute and make it even better! 🌟

 ## 🤖 Created By